23 Films That Changed My Life

 What the Bleep Do We know?

-The title exactly, “What the heck do I know”?
+The title says it exactly, “What the heck do I really know”?
 I realized that everything in my life is just a matter of perspective.
 This documentary taught me that the human brain has been wired to perceive and react in a certain way from our own previous experiences.
-It completely made me question what reality really is.
-What the Bleep Do We Know is deep stuff, and very mysterious.
-I’m still not ready to go as far down the rabbit hole as the film makers but the few inches I went in was mind altering.
+It stimulated me to question what reality really is.
+What the Bleep Do We Know? is deep.
+I’m still not ready to go as far down the rabbit hole as the filmmakers did on this topic, but the few inches I went in was mind altering.

 “The real trick to life is not to be in the know, but be in the mystery.”